Funkoars

-Funkoars is an Australian hip-hop act formed in 1999 in Adelaide, South Australia.
-The lineup consists of Daniel Rankine Trials (MC, producer), Adam Baker Sesta (MC), Matthew Honson Hons (MC), and Daniel Yates DJ Reflux (DJ).
+Funkoars is an Australian hip-hop act formed in 1999 in Adelaide, South Australia, which has been "on hiatus" since 2016.
+The lineup consisted of Daniel Rankine Trials (MC, producer); Adam Baker Sesta (MC); Matthew Honson Hons (MC); and Daniel Yates DJ Reflux (DJ).

-The group is a member of the South Australian hip-hop collective Certified Wise, which features other prominent Adelaide-based artists such as Hilltop Hoods and Vents.
+The group was a member of the South Australian hip-hop collective Certified Wise, which features other prominent Adelaide-based artists such as Hilltop Hoods and Vents.
 These acts have frequently collaborated on various Funkoars recordings as well.
 The group have performed throughout Australia, supporting or playing alongside acts such as Hilltop Hoods, Milkbar Stars, Koolism, Def Wish Cast, Cross Bred Mongrels, Gang Starr, Apathy & Celph Titled, and Public Enemy.

 Despite being on hiatus since 2016, Funkoars remain signed to the Golden Era Records label.

 Biography

 1999–2005: Formation & Who's Your Step Daddy

 Originating from Adelaide, South Australia, Funkoars was formed in Adelaide in 1999, and consisted of MC and producer Daniel Rankine (a.k.a.
 Mr Trials or Trials), MCs Adam Baker (a.k.a.
 Uncle Sesta or simply Sesta) and Matthew Honson (a.k.a.
 Sketchy Hons or Hons), and DJ Daniel Yates (a.k.a.
 Reflux).
 According to Trials, a "Funkoar is the dreg of society.
 It is the funnel in which all morals and conscious are drained into the river Styx."

 Funkoars' debut album, Who's Your Step Daddy, was released by Peepshow Entertainment in September 2003.
 Following its release Funkoars toured Australia extensively.